Menu

 Sex Crimes Attorneys Seek Justice For Aggravated Sexual Assault

-The attorneys at Laffey, Bucci & Kent have a vast experience in handling these tough cases.
-Over 90 years of combined trial experience, the firm's lawyers have helped numerous survivors in their pursuit of justice, handling lawsuits against some of the nation's largest defendants, including the Catholic Church, private boarding schools and national massage spa chains.
+Our attorneys have a vast experience in handling these tough cases.
+With over 90 years of combined trial experience, our firm's lawyers have helped numerous survivors pursue justice, handling lawsuits against some of the nation's largest defendants, including the Catholic Church, private boarding schools, and national massage spa chains.

 Justice is possible.
 With an experienced advocate at your side, you can secure compensation and force the responsible parties to be held accountable.
-Laffey, Bucci & Kent's sexual assault and sexual abuse practice team is led by firm Partner Brian Kent, Esq.
-Before entering private practice, Brian served as a prosecutor in the Sex Crimes Unit of the Montgomery County District Attorney's Office.
+Before entering private practice, Stewart served as assistant chief of the Trials Division in the Montgomery County District Attorney’s Office.

-As a sex crimes prosecutor, he earned invaluable experience working within the criminal justice system, gaining knowledge of criminal procedures, sex crimes and the mentality of offenders.
-Brian knows this area inside and out.
-He can help you.
-The attorneys at Laffey, Bucci & Kent have spent decades pursuing justice on behalf of survivors.
+As a sex crimes prosecutor, he earned invaluable experience working within the criminal justice system, gaining knowledge of criminal procedures, sex crimes, and the mentality of offenders.
+Stewart knows this area inside and out and handled many high profile cases including Commonwealth of Pennsylvania vs. William H. Cosby Jr..
+Stewart can help you.
+Our attorneys have spent decades pursuing justice on behalf of survivors.
 You could be next.
 Our lawyers can help you find your voice again.
 You can take control of your legal future.

 Filing A Claim For Sexual Assault In New Jersey With Our Law Office